houndstooth/houndstoothcraft/CONTRIBUTING.md

 - unit suite
     - runs in <5 seconds
-    - runs in the terminal with the help of `babel-node` and the Jasmine CLI test runner.
+    - runs in the terminal with the help of `ts-node` and the Jasmine CLI test runner.
     - mocks the DOM as needed without any dependencies

 - integration suite